Do you want to experience a unique thing to do in Rarotonga? If the answer is yes make sure you try an Umukai Feast

 This Rarotonga umukai feast experience is unique to Makayla Palms (see our image gallery below).
 In the Cook Islands on Rarotonga, the hospitality of locals Fred, Loving and family and the feast cooked in an umu (earth oven), is one of those unforgettable experiences/activities.
 The food is cooked in the traditional ways of the past, and if you wish you can watch the food go into the "oven".
-For our guests who book and experience our umu it is often the "highlight" of their stay in Rarotonga.
+For our guests who book and experience our umu it is often the highlight of their own "things to do in Rarotonga list".

 In Rarotonga kaikai means feast, and you can be assured it will be a truly traditional feast.
 Fred is a wonderful host and included in the evening you are entertained by his children and grandchild dancing in true Cook Islands style!
 A delight to watch.